 In time, this view may change.
 (String theorists are trying.)
 In the meantime, we make do with counting cycles from an arbitrary 'Start of Everything'.

-Our earliest measures of time were the duration of one rotation of the earth relative to the sun, a rotation of the moon about a point on the earth, and of the earth around the sun in inertial space.
+Our earliest measures of time were the duration of one rotation of the earth relative to the sun, a rotation of the moon about a point on the earth, and of the earth around the sun in inertial space, measures based on general relativity.
 These were built into the genetic heritage of all life long before human beings arose.
 We still use them today, as our day, month and year.
 In our Western civil calendar, we keep count of days to mark the passage of time.
 The month is an artifact of history since it no longer matches moon cycles, and the number of days in a year is fiddled to keep our day time and year time in step.
 Otherwise, event time was used: when the river floods, when the rains come, when the cows come home, when people feel it's suitable.
 Much of the world still operates this way.

 We could also measure time by the stars, but we never seem to have done that except for marking seasons of the year.
 Some birds, however, use them for navigation; perhaps other animals do too.